 Of course, events with a looser dress code offer more room for color and personality.
 Cabochons are a great way to showcase the beauty of translucent or opaque gems.
 Furthermore, with the right style, cabochon gems in cufflinks may be appropriate for everyday wear.

 Tourmaline and garnet make beautiful translucent cabochon material, and both come in a wide variety of colors.
 In addition, these gems are hard and durable enough to resist wear.
-Although best known for red hues, garnets occur in every color, except blue.
+Although best known for red hues, garnets occur in every color.
 Some may even change color under different lighting sources.
 The most common variety of gem tourmaline is verdelite, the green variety.

 If you’re looking for something more unique, a gem with a cat’s eye or asterism is sure to attract attention.
 For another fascinating option, consider an opal with its play of color in a doublet or triplet setting.